mstudiva/Siderastrea-siderea-annotated-transcriptome/tagSeq_TranscriptomeAnnotation_README.txt

 launcher_creator.py -j mdb -n mdb -q shortq7 -t 6:00:00 -e studivanms@gmail.com
 sbatch mdb.slurm

-# splitting the transcriptome into 100 chunks
+# splitting the transcriptome into 100 chunks, or however many is needed to keep the number of seqs per chunk under 1000
 splitFasta.pl Ssiderea.fasta 100

 # blasting all 100 chunks to uniprot in parallel, 4 cores per chunk